SoftwareAG/c8y-releasenotes/content/release-10-18-0/platform-10-18-0.md

 <tr>
 <td>Administration</td>
-<td>Fixed an issue where users that only have inventory roles could not add new groups.</td>
+<td>Fixed an issue where users which only have inventory roles could not add new groups.</td>
 <td>MTM-52413</td>
 <td>10.18.0.45</td>
 <td>UI</td>